-Children who arrive at school after the morning session start bell at 8.45am must be accompanied by their parent to the school office to explain and/or document a reason for their child's late arrival.
-Consistent late arrivals at school is discouraged and students may receive a 'Late Arrival' form to be completed by parents.
+Children who arrive at school after the morning session start bell at 8.45am must be accompanied by their parent to the school office to notify administration of the reason for their child's late arrival.
+Consistent late arrivals at school are monitored and discouraged.